TCL’s Lowcountry Culinary Arts Institute & Interpretive Center

 - The County’s travel and tourism industry is expected to continue to grow, bolstered by local initiatives that aim to attract visitors to the area.

-The new TCL Lowcountry Culinary Institute, a 25,000 square-foot best-in-class culinary training facility, will feature multipurpose teaching kitchens, academic classrooms, and a teaching restaurant.
+The new TCL Lowcountry Culinary Institute, a 26,000 square-foot best-in-class culinary training facility, will feature six academic classrooms; two teaching kitchens; two bake labs; a lecture theater; and a teaching restaurant.
 Associate degrees and certificates in a variety of in-demand culinary disciplines and specializations will be offered.

 - The Sea Pines Resort